 - multinational corporations (e.g. Shell, Unilever, Microsoft),

-- multilateral donor organisations, (e.g. a UN organization, the World Bank, the IMF, Asian Development Bank, African Development Bank, IADB),
+- multilateral donor organisations, (e.g. a UN organisation, the World Bank, the IMF, Asian Development Bank, African Development Bank, IADB),

 - international NGO’s (e.g. Oxfam, Plan, Care);

-- must have a passport that will still be valid for at least three months after completion of the training;
+- Have a passport that will still be valid for at least three months after completion of the training;

-- English Language skills: The short courses are taught in English.
+- Proficient English language skills: The short courses are taught in English.
 Therefore, it is important that your English language skills (writing and speaking) are good.

 - Work experience: Minimum of 2 years of experience required, working with or for local or regional authorities.
 It is to your advantage if the work/experience is related to the content of the training.

-To be eligible for a MSP Scholarship you must meet the selection criteria mentioned above.
-Furthermore you must:
+To be eligible for an MSP Scholarship you must meet the employer, language and work experience criteria mentioned above.
+Furthermore, you must:

 - be a national of, and working and living in one of the countries on the following